Binoculars For Astronomy Buying Guide

 You may also like the following post on: Best Binoculars For Stargazing

-Although the objective lens determines to a lager extent how much light enters the binoculars, it is actually the Exist Pupil that determines how much light enters your eyes, an important feature not be overlooked when one is selecting the best suited binoculars for one’s self,
+Although the objective lens determines to a larger extent how much light enters the binoculars, it is actually the Exist Pupil that determines how much light enters your eyes, an important feature not be overlooked when one is selecting the best-suited binoculars for one’s self,

 Another quick test is to hold a pair away from your face with the eyepieces towards you, now look at the disk of the exit pupil (check image) if the disk appears as a round prisms it uses high-grade glass called BAK-4 glass where is if the disk appears squared-off, the prisms are made from a lower-grade glass.
 Ideally and if it can be helped stick with BAK-4 grade quality, bas it not optimum.